Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

 $54 $44 at Amazon

 Mujjo has been delivering high-quality leather iPhone cases for years, and its latest batch is no exception.
-The wrap-around design, metal buttons, and raised cutout for the rear cameras is a great combination of features while retaining a premium design and feel.
-It also has MagSafe magnets and comes in three colors: Black, Monaco Blue, and Tan.
+The wrap-around design, metal buttons and raised cutout for the rear cameras are a great combination of features while retaining a premium design and feel.
+It also has MagSafe magnets and comes in three colors: black, Monaco Blue and tan.

 Nomad Modern Leather Case